TestaSoftware/testasoftware.github.io/src/posts/2021-10-12-using-a-single-github-account-for-personal-and-professional-use/index.md

 Personal Access Tokens
 ----------------------

-When using GitHub with the command line or via the API, a personal access token (PATs) can be used in place of a password.

-- creating personal access tokens
-- defining token permissions and expiration
-- adding the PAT to the respository secrets
+A personal access token (PAT) is basically a password.
+PATs can be used either in the GitHub command line or against the API and provide authentication into secured resources.
+[Token are easy to create][12].
+Additionally, they can be assigned specific permissions and given an expiration date for security purposes.
+Personal Access Tokens are the preferred way to handle authentication.

+#### GitHub Token

+There is a special access token named the `GITHUB_TOKEN`.
+When a workflow kicks off, GitHub will automatically create this token.
+The `GITHUB_TOKEN` can be used as a means of authentication inside of the workflow.
+The permissions specific to the repository that contains the workflow, but this can be a useful and convenient alternative to creating PATs specifically for one workflow.
+See [Automatic token authentication][11] for more details.

 ### Leveraging Bot Accounts